yanalish/yanalish/README.md

 You can find my publications here 🛠️: https://scholar.google.com/citations?user=VM4WppgAAAAJ&hl=en&oi=ao

-Most of my repositories are private or confidential, but I’m always happy to discuss the methods and experiments presented in my papers — feel free to reach out.
+Most of my repositories are private or confidential, but I’m always happy to discuss the methods and experiments presented in my papers!
+Feel free to reach out.
 You can also find me on LinkedIn 💬: www.linkedin.com/in/yana-lishkova-085138203